Hong Kong has one of the most active property markets globally where office space prices in the CBD capture most of the headlines.

 - HKD 21,739,130 = 8.5%

-For more information about the Buyer’s Stamp Duty, I recommend you to visit the Inland Revenue Department’s (IRD’s) website.
+For more information about the Buyer’s Stamp Duty, I recommend that you visit the Inland Revenue Department’s (IRD’s) website.

 The tax is normally charged based on the appraised value and applies to both residential and commercial property.